 This ST500LT012 model drive is very thin and they seem to have a higher failure rate in my experience.
-The beeping sound on this drive is almost always caused the heads being stuck on the platter and not allowing the motor to spin the platters.
+The beeping sound on this drive is almost always caused by the heads being stuck on the platter and not allowing the motor to spin the platters.
 The beep is the sound the motor makes when it fails to spin properly.

-In this case I opened the drive as soon as I received it to complete an inspection in the clean room under a microscope.
-The heads all looked intact and there was no visible damage to the platters so I continued with a tool that lets me lift the heads off the platter and move them back to their proper spot in order to spin up the drive.
-After carefully inspecting the heads I could see there was no damage so I turned it on and the heads worked properly!
+In this case, I opened the drive as soon as I received it to complete an inspection in the clean room under a microscope.
+The heads all looked intact and there was no visible damage to the platters, so I continued with a tool that lets me lift the heads off the platter and move them back to their proper spot in order to spin up the drive.
+After carefully inspecting the heads I could see there was no damage, so I turned it on and the heads worked properly!

 If you would like help recovering the data from your drive, or if you are a shop that would like to send drives to me for recovery, please just contact me with any questions and we can go over the project and how to get started.

 Drive info: Seagate Momentus Thin 500GB, ST500LT012, PN: 1DG142-020, FW 1002YAM1, WWN: 5000C5006E6AFCFD, P/N: 691918-002, CT: 2DQTC01835PXEZ, DOM: 11/2013, DATE: 14212, SITE: WU, PRODUCT OF CHINA